Viitorul: 1919 feats

-Both Viitorul and Steagul followed developments in the Russian Civil War, and agreed on the need to contain Soviet Russia, but reached significantly different conclusions on the best available tactic: Steagul argued for using German troops against the Red Army; this was regarded as unacceptable by Viitorul, who nonetheless agreed with Winston Churchill's warning that a Germany–Soviet Union rapprochement would result in a "new catastrophe" for the rest of Europe.
+Both Viitorul and Steagul followed developments in the Russian Civil War, and agreed on the need to contain Soviet Russia, but reached significantly different conclusions on the best available tactic: Steagul argued for using German troops against the Red Army; this was regarded as unacceptable by Viitorul, who nonetheless agreed with Winston Churchill's warning that a German–Soviet rapprochement would result in a "new catastrophe" for the rest of Europe.
 Early in this new edition, much of the content was centered on justifying and defending the new Romanian borders, including against the Hungarian Soviet Republic.
 As the Paris Peace Conference began, the PNL and its press campaigned for Romania's recognition as an Entente belligerent, asking that the country's withdrawal from the war in early 1918 be discounted.
 Reflecting government's official position, Viitorul also proposed that the Romanian border in the west be granted precisely as promised in 1916.

 In late March, as the Soviet Hungarian government declared a state of war with Romania, Viitorul unwittingly evidenced the PNL's indifference, only publishing news of this after they had appeared in a local newspaper (and not from an official source).
 During the brief Romanian campaign in Hungary, it announced that the families of soldiers killed in battle would be receiving agricultural tools and livestock from among those deemed to have been stolen by the Central Powers during their previous occupation of Romania.
 The subsequent Romanian occupation of Budapest was ended on orders from the Entente, issued at the Peace Conference in November 1919—the news of which were reported with noted dissatisfaction by Viitorul.
 The occupation then gave way to a conservative Regency of Hungary, which slowly returned to an inimical stance toward its neighbors.
 In October 1920, Viitorul carried a "long article on Hungarian duplicity", exploring the chasm that existed between, on one hand, Pál Teleki's assurances of friendship toward Romania, and, on the other, its cultivation of anti-Romanian groups such as Ébredő Magyarok.
 By 1920, Viitorul was also monitoring the activity of Hungarian Romanians, and alleging that EMKE, their cultural association, had a secret agenda in favor of Hungarian irredentism.